dragon788/starter-python/README.md

 1. Clone this repository.
 Navigate to the folder with the source code on your machine in a terminal window.

-1. From there we recommend creating a [virtualenv](https://docs.python.org/3/library/venv.html) and activating it to avoid installing dependencies globaly on your computer.

-    `virtualenv -p python3 env`
-    `source env/bin/activate`

-1. Install dependencies:

-    `pip install -r requirements.txt`

-1. Run the web app:
-    `python app.py`
+1. Get a handy virtualenv/dependency manager that handles the virtualenv creation and activation automatically for you.

+   `pip3 install --user pipenv`

+1. then `pipenv install`

+1. then `pipenv run python app.py`

 1. Open the app in your [browser](http://localhost:5000/)